-When we were brainstorming ideas for art in the reading room, we knew we wanted something book-related.
+When we were brainstorming ideas for the wall art, we knew we wanted something book-related.
 And, we also knew that if it was going to be related to a specific book, it had to be Alice in Wonderland.
-It’s my favorite book of all time (I have four copies!) and is probably the most quotable book in the history of ever.
+It’s my favorite book of all time and is probably the most quotable book in the history of ever.

 We found a large frame in the As-Is section of Ikea and figured it would be perfect for the project, so we snatched it up.

-I decided to sacrifice one of my copies of Alice for this project – we were going to buy a new copy, but I figured three copies of the book is just as good as four so I tearfully let one go.
+I decided to sacrifice one of my copies of Alice for this project (I have at least five!) – we were going to buy a new copy, but I figured four copies of the book is just as good as five so I tearfully let one go.

 Just kidding, I didn’t cry.